-If you can’t remember the passcode (or if you only see an ‘”iPhone is disabled” message without a countdown timer), the only way to regain access to your iPhone is to restore it to factory settings.
+If you can’t remember the passcode (or if you only see an ‘”iPhone is disabled” message without a countdown timer), restoring it to factory settings is the only way to regain access to your iPhone.

-If you have an iCloud or a Finder/iTunes backup of your iPhone, you can use that to restore your data after the reset procedure.
+If you have an iCloud or a Finder/iTunes backup of your iPhone, you can restore your data after the reset procedure.
 If not, you lose everything except for any data that syncs with iCloud (such as photos, notes, voice memos, etc.).